 If you can do it with your money it just might make you rich.

 After you build the assets, you’ll need to create a plan to pass them along to the next generation.
 Here’s what you will need to do to ensure a smooth ride for your assets as they transition to the next generation.

 An estate plan is absolutely essential to securing an easy transition of your assets.
 The larger your estate, the more complicated this plan will become.
-At any stage, I would recommend consulting an attorney about how to create your estate plan.
+At any stage, Its recommended to consult an attorney about how to create your estate plan.

 The plan will vary widely based on your goals and assets.
 With the expertise of a legal professional, you can craft a plan that will allow for your assets to move through to your kids with minimal headaches.

 A Will may be included in your estate plan but it is important to create one even if you don’t have an estate plan.
 The Will should include your exact wishes.
 The more specific you can be about your plans for any assets you have accumulated, the better.

 Without a Will, it is not uncommon for things to get ugly between surviving family members.
 Emotions are high because they’ve already lost you.
 You can prevent a lot of ugliness and financial trauma with clear guidelines in your will.

 Custodial accounts are important vehicles for any financial legacy that you hope to build.
 Custodial accounts are investment accounts that you can control for your children until they are no longer minors.
 In most states, they receive control of the account at age 18, but in some states, they will have to wait until they are 21.

 You can fund these accounts for your children for future financial goals such as paying for college or buying their first home.
 However, they may have to pay taxes on this money as they withdraw it.